slatedocs/slate/source/includes/methods/_payments.md

 id | long integer | Unique object identifier organization | long integer | The ID of the organization that the payment belongs to.
-(This is usually your organization ID) amount | decimal | The payment amount currency | string | The 3 letter ISO currency code for the payment account | long integer | The ID of the account from which the payment is made description | string | The payment description phone_nos | list | A list of phone numbers that this payment was sent to
+(This is usually your organization ID) amount | decimal | The payment amount currency | string | The 3 letter ISO currency code for the payment. **Note:**: BXC is the Beyonic Test Currency code.
+See the "Testing" section for more information.
+Supported currency codes are BXC (Testing), UGX (Uganda), KES (Kenya) account | long integer | The ID of the account from which the payment is made description | string | The payment description phone_nos | list | A list of phone numbers that this payment was sent to